1Password/scim-examples/kubernetes/README.md

 Using the `op-scim-deployment.yaml` and `op-scim-service.yaml` files, deploy the 1Password SCIM bridge to your Kubernetes cluster.

-These files configure the 1Password SCIM Bridge to connect to the redis instance indicated by the args, and it deploys a load balancer to handle traffic on ports 80 and 443.
+These files deploy the 1Password `op-scim` service, and deploys a load balancer to handle traffic on ports 80 and 443.
 Traffic on :80 is needed to perform the LetsEncrypt certificate challenges, after which all SCIM traffic will be served on :443.

+Ensure that your options in `op-scim-deployment.yaml` are set, and deploy using the following:

 ```
 kubectl apply -f op-scim-deployment.yaml